Diksha026-lab/Currency_Converter/README.md

 Once the application starts, you will see a graphical window where you can input the amount, select the source currency, and the target currency.
 Click the "Convert" button to see the conversion result.

+Demo 🎥

+Below is a screenshot of the application:

+Author 👩‍💻

+👋 Hi, I’m @Diksha026-lab, passionate about data science, statistical analysis, and data visualization.

+💡 I’m currently diving deep into data analysis with Python, exploring machine learning algorithms, and mastering SQL for efficient data handling.

+💬 I’m looking to connect with like-minded individuals for collaborative data projects, sharing insights, and contributing to open-source data initiatives.

+📫 How to reach me: thisisdiksha96530@gmail.com or connect with me on LinkedIn.

+Future Enhancements 🔮

+Add more currencies: Extend support for more global currencies.

+Custom Base Currency: Allow users to set a custom base currency for conversions.

+Historical Data: Show historical exchange rate trends.

+Contribution Guidelines 🤝

+Contributions are welcome!
+If you'd like to make improvements, feel free to fork the repository, make changes, and submit a pull request.

 License 📜